 The size of your flight delay compensation depends on the flight distance, delay length, and the laws that apply to your specific flight.
 In the EU the amount you can claim is up to €600.

 Some flight passenger laws make you eligible to claim reimbursement to get the money you lost back.
 However, in the case of a flight delay, the airline company will check if your costs are necessary.
-Usually, they only refund food and refreshments costs, as well as reasonable accommodation.
+Usually, they only refund food and refreshments costs, as well as reasonable hotel accommodation. if you are delayed overnight.
+The airline’s responsibility includes providing care and assistance during a long delay.